richardshkimm/richardshkimm/README.md

 - 👋 Hi, I’m Richard, a Senior (Class of 2024) student at Cornell University studying Computer Science!
-- 👀 I’m interested in Software Engineering and Development!
+- 👀 I’m interested in Full-Stack Software Engineering!
-- 🌱 I’m currently interning at Surescripts as a Software Engineering Intern for Summer 2023.
+- 🌱 I’m currently a Part-Time Junior Software Engineer at Solene.
 - 📫 Reach out to me at https://www.linkedin.com/in/richard-sh-kim/

 <!---